mozman/ezdxf/docs/source/dxfinternals/dimstyle_table.rst

 =================== ======= ============================================================================================
 DIMVAR              Code    Description
 =================== ======= ============================================================================================
+DIMTFILL            69      Text fill 0=off; 1=background color; 2=custom color (see DIMTFILLCLR)
-DIMEXFIX            290     Extension line has fixed length if set to 1 DIMEXLEN            49      Length of extension line below dimension line if fixed (DIMEXFIX is 1), DIMEXE defines the
+DIMTFILLCLR         70      Text fill custom color DIMFXLON            290     Extension line has fixed length if set to 1 DIMFXL              49      Length of extension line below dimension line if fixed (DIMFXLON is 1), DIMEXE defines the
                             the length above the dimension line DIMLTYPE_HANDLE     345     Specifies the LINETYPE of the dimension line.
 Handle to LTYPE table entry DIMLTEX1_HANDLE     346     Specifies the LINETYPE of the extension line 1.
 Handle to LTYPE table entry